jgeusebroek/ansible-role-docker/README.md

 An Ansible Role that installs and configures Docker Engine on RedHat/CentOS or Debian/Ubuntu.

-Tested on CentOS 7 / Debian 8 and Ubuntu 14.04.
+Tested on CentOS 7, Debian 7 / 8 and Ubuntu 14.04 / 16.04.

 ## Requirements

-None
+Kernel requirements differ per distribution flavour.
+This role will check for a minumum version before installing.
+By default this is set to `3.10`.
+This can be overridden by the `docker_minimal_kernel_version` variable.

 ## Dependencies